MS-Cloud-Experts/Plur-e-Docs/Business-Central-APIs/License-Plates/1.-License-Plates/GetLicencesPlateByWsheDocument.md

 ### API Documentation: GetLicencesPlateByWsheDocument

 #### Overview
 The `GetLicencesPlateByWsheDocument` API method retrieves all License Plates (LPs) associated with a specific warehouse document.
-This method provides detailed information about each LP found, including any child LPs that are related to the specified warehouse document.
+This method also allows filtering the results based on the status of the License Plates using the `LicensePlateStatus` parameter, providing detailed information about each LP found, including any child LPs related to the specified warehouse document.

 #### Request Structure
 ```json